-According to the evidence from this two-year study on the carbon footprint of direct-seeded rice under rain-fed medium land conditions, it can be concluded that the line sowing technique, particularly at a seed rate of 100 kg ha-1, offers a substantial reduction in greenhouse gas emissions compared to traditional broadcasting methods.
-The line sowing method demonstrated superior performance in context of carbon efficiency, carbon efficiency ratio and carbon sustainability index, highlighting its potential as a sustainable agricultural practice.
-While both broadcasting and line sowing at a seed rate of 120 kg ha-1 resulted in the highest greenhouse gas emissions, the overall carbon output was significantly higher with line sowing.
-The findings emphasize the importance of optimizing seed rates and sowing techniques to improve the sustainability of rice production.
-Future studies should focus on refining these practices to further mitigate the environmental impact and enhance the efficiency of rice cultivation systems.
+Based on the findings from this two-year study on the carbon footprint of direct-seeded rice under rainfed medium land conditions, it can be concluded that the line sowing technique, particularly at a seed rate of 100 kg ha-1, offers a substantial reduction in greenhouse gas emissions compared to traditional broadcasting methods.
+The line sowing method demonstrated superior performance in terms of carbon efficiency, carbon sustainability index and carbon efficiency ratio, highlighting its potential as a sustainable agricultural practice.
+While both broadcasting and line sowing at a seed rate of 120 kg ha-1 resulted in the highest greenhouse gas emissions, overall carbon the output was significantly higher with line sowing.
+The findings emphasize the importance of optimizing seed rates and sowing techniques to enhance the sustainability of rice production.
+Future research should focus on refining these practices to further mitigate the environmental impact and enhance the efficiency of rice cultivation systems.
 This study provides a crucial step towards developing sustainable agricultural practices that can contribute to global efforts in reducing the carbon footprint of crop production.